 - Mother and baby yoga – How to plan and facilitate a class safely and effectively so it is all inclusive and involves both the mother and baby.

 Getting started: Starting up your career as a pre and postnatal yoga teacher

 - We will discuss and share ideas of how to start your business as a pre and postnatal yoga teacher.
 We will cover how to register as a pregnancy yoga teacher, writing a health questionnaire, how to take payments for classes, legal data collection and protection procedures etc.

 This course teaches you to deliver classes and one to one lessons that are:

 - An even blend of the yoga system

 You will finish the training course with the skills to:

-- You will be able to teach a Pregnancy Yoga class, a Post-Natal Yoga class and a Mother and Baby Yoga Class.
+- You will be able to teach a Pregnancy Yoga class, a Postnatal Yoga class and a Mother & Baby Yoga class.

 - Teach a well-rounded yoga class that honours a woman’s mind and body at this special and sacred time.